-Here are a few ideas for combating those not-so-pleasant household smells with DIY solutions.
+Here are a few ideas for combating those not-so-pleasant household smells with natural DIY solutions.

 Homemade Gel Air Fresheners

-Simply combine two envelopes of unflavored gelatin with a half a cup of hot water in a bowl.
+Simply combine two envelopes of unflavored gelatin with half a cup of hot water in a bowl.
 Stir until the gelatin is dissolved.
-Then add eight to 10 drops of your favorite essential oil and a few drops of the food coloring hue of your choice.
+Then add eight to 10 drops of your favorite essential oil; if you’re not sure where to start, lemon, orange, and lavender are popular choices.
+Next, if you’d like, you can add a few drops of the food coloring hue of your choice.

 Finish by stirring in a half a cup of ice water and then pour into jars.
 Leave out on the counter to cool.
 Voila!
 Homemade air fresheners with your signature scents.

 If you like the idea of having an air freshener that sits out on your countertop, but you’re opposed to the use of gelatin, try a baking soda-based alternative.

 Combine half a cup of baking soda with eight to 10 drops of essential oil in an 8-ounce Mason jar.
 Punch holes in the Mason jar lid or line the top of the jar with decorative paper and screw the Mason ring — without the lid — over it.
 Poke tiny holes in the paper with a needle and you have a vegan equivalent to the gel fresheners mentioned above.

 The same recipe can work as a carpet deodorizer, as well.

 For a quick but potent fix, simmer sliced fruit and herbs or spices on the stove for a couple of hours before guests arrive for a visit.
 The combination fills the house with wonderful smells that greet guests at the door.